Lost or Damaged Cards

 If your MIT Card is lost or damaged, contact the MIT Card Office immediately.
 To get a replacement card, please stop by the office during regular business hours.
 Replacement cards cost $25/card and you must pay by check or cash.

 If your ID card is stolen, first file a report with the MIT Police.
-Then bring the police report to the Card Office to receive a replacement card and we will waive the $25 replacement fee.
+Then bring the police report to Card Services to receive a replacement card and we will waive the $25 replacement fee.